scohen40/CooklangTranslatorAI/README.md

-# CooklangTranslatorAI
+# RecipeToCooklangGPTAgent
-A GPT task prosecution agent for converting plain recipe text into Cooklang format.
+A GPT task prosecution agent for converting plain recipe text into Cooklang markdown.

-## Introduction
-Cooklang Recipe Converter is a Node.js application that utilizes OpenAI's GPT-3 to convert plain recipe text into Cooklang format.
-This project aims to provide an easy-to-use interface for users to input traditional recipe instructions and receive a structured Cooklang version.

-## Feature Goals
+## Feature/Project Goals
-- [x] Converts plain recipe text to Cooklang format utilizing GPT-3 for natural language processing.
+- [x] Few-Shot prompt to convert plain recipe text into Cooklang markdown utilizing OpenAI's GPT-3 for natural language processing.
+- [ ] Complete OpenAI Agent formatting.
+- [ ] Input JSON: Format for sending request to the Agent
+- [ ] Output JSON: What to expect back from the Agent
+- [ ] /explain Route: End-point for API documentation
+- [ ] Package/Format according to OpenAI's requirements to deploy to the OpenAI plugin store.
 - [ ] Unit Testing to verify conversion results.

 ## Prerequisites